erni27/imcache/README.md

 ### Max entries limit

 `imcache` supports max entries limit.
 If the max entries limit is set, the cache evicts the least recently used entry when the max entries limit is reached.
 The least recently used entry is evicted regardless of the entry's expiration time.
+This allows `imcache` to remain simple and efficient.

 LRU eviction is implemented using a doubly linked list.
 The list is ordered by the time of the last access to the entry.
 The most recently used entry is always at the head of the list.
 The least recently used entry is always at the tail of the list.
 It means that if the max entries limit is set, `Cache` maintains another data structure in addition to the map of entries.
 As a result, memory usage icreases.